Gosford railway station: Platforms and services

 Gosford has three platforms, one island with two faces and one side platform.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney to Newcastle.
-Peak-hour services travel from Central to Wyong via the North Shore line.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line services travelling between Sydney, Wyong and Newcastle.
+There are morning and evening weekday peak hour services that travel between Sydney Central and Wyong via Gordon, while some services terminate and commence at Gosford.

-It is also serviced by NSW TrainLink Xplorer and XPT long-distance services from Sydney to Armidale, Moree, Casino and Brisbane.
+It is also serviced by NSW TrainLink Xplorer and XPT long-distance services between Sydney, Armidale, Moree, Casino and Brisbane.